coolguy1990/getting-fishy/README.md

 ## Learning React

-creating a simple react app using CRA
+creating a simple react app using CRA.